 In Children’s and YA, Megan would love to see contemporary YA tackling realistic issues and big, epic love stories as well as funny, female focused MG – think Louise Rennison and Karen McCombie – and an Abi Elphinstone style adventure for that age group too.
 Megan loves anything creepy and spooky for the MG audience too, and would love to find horror for YA readers.

-Non-Fiction is another area of interest and Megan is keen to see interesting memoir and good narrative non-fiction on film, music, popular culture and issues from a female perspective.
+Non-Fiction is another area of interest and Megan is keen to see interesting memoir and good narrative non-fiction on film, music, true crime, popular culture and issues from a female perspective.
 She is also keen on hearing from Black, Asian and LGBTQ+ writers (this applies to all genres).

 Books I’ve loved reading recently include I’ll Be Gone in the Dark by Michelle McNamara, The Flat Share by Beth O’Leary, Girl, Woman, Other by Bernardine Evaristo, Why I’m No Longer Talking to White People About Race by Reni Eddo-Lodge, Queenie by Candice Carty-Williams , The Black Flamingo by Dean Atta, The Five by Hallie Rubenhold, The Familiars by Stacey Halls, and The Mothers by Brit Bennett.